-Tibbetts, Scott A: Associate Professor
+Tibbetts, Scott A: Professor

 Pathogenesis of oncogenic viruses, virus-host interactions, viral latency, miRNAs, long noncoding RNAs.